Lakezh/CMEECoursework/miniproject/README.md

 LaTeX for Documentation
     Purpose: LaTeX is used for preparing the research document, ensuring a professional layout and structure.
+Get the results first, and then run this Latex file.
+Since this file needs the output figures.
+Due to technique problem, pease press enter in the codes when there is lines dislocation.

 Running the Analysis
     Execute the R scripts to perform data processing, analysis, and model fitting.